 About the Resolution and the Vote

 The resolution, originally penned by the Left, narrowly passed with 334 votes in favor, 324 against and 11 abstentions.
-That being said, it captured votes from the far left to the far right, including from the Left (far-left), Socials and Democrats (left-center), the Greens, Renew Europe (centrist), the ruling European People’s party (center-right), European Conservatives and Reformists (right), Patriots for Europe (right/far-right), Europe of Sovereign Nations (far-right) and Non-Inscrits.
+That being said, support cut across party lines, including from the Left (far-left), Socials and Democrats (left-center), the Greens, Renew Europe (centrist), the European People’s party (center-right), European Conservatives and Reformists (right), Patriots for Europe (right/far-right), Europe of Sovereign Nations (far-right) and Non-Inscrits.

 A second resolution, also demanding a legal assessment was rejected with 225 votes for, 402 against and 13 abstentions.
-It is not uncommon for different political parties to sponsor similar resolutions, and in this case the first vote which passed prevails.
+It is not uncommon for different political parties to sponsor similar resolutions, and in this case the first resolution, which passed, prevails.

 Reacting to the vote, prominent German MEP Bernd Lange took to X, calling those voting to send the agreement to the ECJ “absolutely irresponsible”, as the move may delay the implementation of the agreement for several years.